stripe/rainier/rainier-core/src/main/tut/tour.md

 prediction.sample()
 ```

 It's very common to want to generate new data that mimics the data you fit against.
-We've been carefully ignoring the the type of `RandomVariable` that `fit` returns, but in fact, it contains a `Generator` to do just that.
+We've been carefully ignoring the type of `RandomVariable` that `fit` returns, but in fact, it contains a `Generator` to do just that.
 That gives us another way to implement the same thing.
 (While we're at it, let's make use of the `LogNormal` distribution instead of rolling our own.)

 ```tut
 val prediction2 = for {